cogawi/resume/resume.md

 ### Project Engineer

 - Developed structure and systems designs for aluminum hulled boats, for use in extreme environments.
-- Worked from concept to production providing designs and drawings in Solidworks.
+- Worked from concept to production, providing designs and drawings in Solidworks.

 # SKILLS AND INTERESTS